-Dixie Chicks Singer Natalie Maines Files for Divorce
+Dixie Chicks Singer Natalie Maines Settles Divorce From Adrian Pasdar

 Talk about a holiday split country music fans didn't see coming.

-Natalie Maines has filed for divorce from Adrian Pasdar after 17 years of marriage, TMZ reported Monday afternoon.
+Natalie Maines has filed for divorce from Adrian Pasdar after 17 years of marriage, E!
+News can confirm.

-According to the outlet, the Dixie Chicks lead singer cited irreconcilable differences in her petition to end the marriage.
+According to TMZ, who first broke the news, the Dixie Chicks lead singer cited irreconcilable differences in her petition to end the marriage.

 She's also asking for joint custody of the couple's two boys who are 16 and 12.

-Note: UPDATE: Natalie Maines is officially a single woman.